One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 So named as it’s the type of tree under which Judas was said to have betrayed Jesus.

-In early spring, it’s just coming into bloom with purple blossom.
+In early spring, it’s just coming into bloom with vibrant purple blossom.
 The tree is the symbol of nobility and power as well as the herald of spring.

 ‘Nobility and Power’ is the symbol because the purple of the blossom is that which was used for the clothing of monarchs during the Byzantine era.

-The dye was difficult to extract so, clearly, you had to be a person of wealth and importance to get your hands on it.
+The dye was difficult to extract.
+So, clearly, you had to be a person of wealth and importance to get your hands on it.

 Leaving Karaalioğlu Park